LearnersGuild/curriculum-app/modules/Digging-Deeper-Into-JavaScript/README.md

 ## Skills

-- Can describe hoisting
+- Can describe JavaScript hoisting
-- IIFEs (Immediately Invoked Function Expressions) & Module pattern
-- Constructors and Prototypes
+- Can write an immediately invoked function expressions in JavaScript
+- Can describe why immediately invoked function expressions are useful in JavaScript
+- Can define a JavaScript Constructor
+- Can add properties to the prototype of a JavaScript Constructor
 - Can explain and give an example of when to use Closures
-- `this` operator
+- Can describe what the `this` operator is in JavaScript
-- higher order functions
+- Can show at least three ways to declare what `this` will be when calling a function in JavaScript
+- Can describe what a "higher order function" is in JavaScript
+- Can write and example of a "higher order function" is in JavaScript
-- Can explain the difference between `bind`, `call`, `apply`
+- Can explain the difference between `bind`, `call`, `apply` in JavaScript
-- Can explain what a pure function is
+- Can explain what a pure JavaScript function is

 ## Suggested Resources